followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/format/format.md

             parser: Function // a parsing function for string values }

-Instead of fields described in this section, you can use fields accepted by Globalize formatters.
+You can use the fields Globalize formatters accept instead of the fields described in this section.
 In this case, do not specify the **type** option.
-For example, you can use skeletons to format dates.
+For example, you can use skeletons to format dates:

     format: {
         skeleton: 'GyMMMd'